top of page

 3. Baby shampoo

-No more tears.
+A diluted baby shampoo solution is a common choice because it’s gentle on the eyes.
 Place a few drops of watered-down baby shampoo in each lens and spread with your finger, then rinse lightly before your dive.
 I would always recommend baby shampoo over even a mild dish soap, as I’ve found the latter to be more irritating to the eyes when my mask has leaked.

-4. Commercial de-foggers
+4. Commercial anti-fog products

 5. Spit!